 Today’s hike: 6-8 hours, 10 miles; Elevation: 2750 ft up, 2390 ft down.
 Please note there are longer and shorter options for most days.

 Wengen – Today you’ll explore the Grindelwald valley and hike to the famous Kleine Scheidegg pass under the Eiger North Face.
+You’ll have the option of taking the high, rocky Eiger trail directly under the North Face, or spend more time lower down, on quiet trails that we’ll point out to you through dazzling landscapes.

 The entire day is dominated by great close-up views of the Eiger North Face – perhaps the most notorious mountain wall in the Swiss Alps.
 Descend to the quiet car-free village Wengen for a restful night.